 - The Self-Employment Income Support Scheme (SEISS) offers some support to self-employed workers affected by COVID-19.

-- The scheme allows self-employed individuals and partners in partnerships to claim a taxable grant of 80% of their trading profits, up to a maximum of £2,500 per month.
-To begin with, the scheme will run for 3 months.
+- The second SEISS grant allows self-employed individuals and partners in partnerships to claim a taxable grant of 70% of their trading profits, up to a maximum of £2,190 per month.
+The grant is paid in one single instalment covering three months.

 2. Have trading profits of less than £50,000 and these profits must make up more than half of your total taxable income

 3. Have traded in the 2019/20 tax year